-- 10. Create a transition from the Negative state back to itself with guard expression in == 0 and output action out = 0. - 11.
-Create a transition from the Negative state to the Positive state with guard expression in = 1 and output action out = -1. - 12.
-Right click on the background of the graph panel.
-Select Configure from the context menu.
-This will bring up the dialog box for editing parameters of AMICoder.
-Set initialStateName to Positive. - 13.
+- 9. Create a transition from the Positive state back to itself with guard expression in == 0 and output action out = 0. - 10.
+Create a transition from the Negative state back to itself with guard expression in == 0 and output action out = 0. - 11.
+Create a transition from the Negative state to the Positive state with guard expression in == 1 and output action out = -1. - 12.
 The construction of AMICoder is complete.
-It will look like what is shown in figure 4.2. - 14.
-Return to the graph editor opened in step 1. - 15.
-Drag a Pulse actor (from Actors/Sources/SequenceSources), a SequencePlotter (from Actors/ Sinks/SequenceSinks), and an SDF director (from Directors) to the graph. - 16.
+It will look like what is shown in figure 4.2. - 13.
+Return to the graph editor opened in step 1. - 14.
+Drag a Pulse actor (from Actors/Sources/SequenceSources), a SequencePlotter (from Actors/ Sinks/SequenceSinks), and an SDF director (from Directors) to the graph. - 15.
 Connect the actors as shown in figure 4.3.